Underground Injection Control (UIC) Program

-Verify the site is not on the cleanup list (ESCI), leaking underground storage tanks list (LUST) or Facility Profiler.
+Verify the site is not on the cleanup list (ECSI), leaking underground storage tanks list (LUST) or Facility Profiler.

-If a site later becomes listed on ESCI and is found to be contaminated or contributing to groundwater contamination, the UIC rule authorization will be revoked.
+If a site later becomes listed on ECSI and is found to be contaminated or contributing to groundwater contamination, the UIC rule authorization will be revoked.

 Example: For bacterial protection, roof drains should have at least five feet of vertical separation between the bottom of the drywell and the high seasonal water level.